 Patagonian Tooth Fish was considered by-catch trash fish until 1977 when fisherman Lee Lantz changed its name to make it more appealing to American consumers.
 Even though the fish is not necessarily caught in Chilean waters and isn’t technically even a bass, Chilean Sea Bass is so popular that today it’s dangerously overfished.
-As early as the turn of the century, illicit catches were higher than legal ones, and fish stocks were depleting so quickly that Whole Foods Market even stopped the fish.
+As early as the turn of the century, illicit catches were higher than legal ones, and fish stocks were depleting so quickly that Market even stopped selling the fish.

 Patagonian Tooth Fish isn’t the only fish that saw expanded popularity after it was renamed.
 Monkfish was originally called Goosefish, Sea Urchin was Whore’s Eggs, and Orange Roughy was Slimehead.